 Two fellowships are available based on the quality of applications.
 One fellowship is open and the other fellowship will be based in the North-East Region of India.

-Applicants will be notified of selection two to three weeks after the interviews.
-The fellowship period is between November 1, 2015 and June 30, 2016.
+Applicants will be notified of selection within a week after the interviews.
+The fellowship period is between October 1, 2016 and May 31, 2017.

 Travel will be reimbursed for three tier non-AC train fare against production of valid tickets.